bretth/woven/docs/main.rst

 * enables you to define custom linux etc configuration files in your project

-* enable you to define roles for your servers with combinations of linux packages
+* enable you to define roles for your servers with combinations of linux packages and firewall rules

 * provides an api for fabfile.py scripts.

-* hooks for custom per project and per app deploy and setupnode functionality
+* hooks for custom functionality

 * integrates with South for migrations